daviskoh/codestars/prework.md

 What are global variables?

+Global variables are variables that can be accessed in any file without explicity inclusion.

 Explain what a callback is.
 How might callbacks be useful?

 Explain what a block is, what would we use one for?